nanomq/nanomq/README.md

 $PROJECT_PATH/nanolib/build$ cmake -G Ninja ..
 $PROJECT_PATH/nanolib/build$ ninja install

-In short future, We will  implement a way to let nanomq support MQTT without damaging NNG's SP support.
+Currently, NanoMQ only supports basic MQTT 3.1.1 Pub/Sub with Qos 0.
-Also rewrite CMake and MakeFile so that user can easily choose which ver of nng to base on.
+In short future, We will release a roadmap, and next version of NanoMQ with full MQTT 5.0 support.

-TODO:
+Also, in order to let NanoMQ be compatible with NNG library and SP, implementing a subsystem to let nanomq support MQTT without damaging NNG's SP support.

-more features coming
+Rewriting CMake and MakeFile so that users can easily choose which ver of nng to base on.

 ===============================================